bandzaw/MMM-Hubben/README.md

 # MMM-Hubben
-A MagicMirror module showing the lunch menu for restaurant Hubben
+A MagicMirror module showing the lunch menu for restaurant Hubben at Emerson in Mölnlycke.